 Skiing is as close as the rolling Nordmarka trails out of the scenic Eagle River Golf Course, and Anvil Lake, eight miles east of town in Nicolet National Forest.

 Anvil Lake is particularly popular for the chickadees and nuthatches that roost in a balsam fir and ironwood outside the warming cabin and take sunflower seeds out of the hands of skiers.

-Trail groomers bring the seeds today, carrying on a tradition that has lasted more than 50 years.
+Trail groomers bring the seeds today, carrying on a longtime tradition.

 The snow usually lasts into March in Eagle River.
-After the snow melts, the musky fishermen will arrive -oulder Junction, a Vilas County hamlet to the northwest, has patented the title Musky Capital of the World-followed by legions of summer visitors.
+After the snow melts, the musky fishermen will arrive — Boulder Junction, a Vilas County hamlet to the northwest, has patented the title Musky Capital of the World — followed by legions of summer visitors.